nandhuraju/dropbox-clone/README.md

 # 📦 Dropbox Clone DApp

-A decentralized Dropbox-like application (DApp) built on Ethereum that allows users to securely upload, view, download, and delete files on IPFS (InterPlanetary File System) via a smart contract.
-MetaMask is used for authentication and interaction with the Ethereum blockchain, and Thirdweb is integrated for IPFS storage.
+This project is a decentralized application (DApp) that replicates core Dropbox functionality on the Ethereum blockchain.
+Users can upload, preview, view, and delete files with the help of smart contracts, decentralized storage (IPFS), and blockchain-based file management.

 ## 🚀 Features

-- **Connect to MetaMask**: Users can securely log in using their MetaMask wallet.
+- **MetaMask Wallet Integration**: Users can connect to the Ethereum blockchain via MetaMask.
-- **Upload Files**: Upload files to IPFS, and store their metadata on the blockchain.
+- **File Upload**: Upload files directly to IPFS and store the file information (name, type, hash) on the Ethereum blockchain.
-- **View and Download Files**: View a list of uploaded files and download them from IPFS.
-- **Delete Files**: Remove files from the DApp, with the changes reflected on the blockchain.
+- **File Listing**: View files associated with your account from the blockchain.
+- **File Preview**: Preview files (images, videos, PDFs) directly in the browser.
+- **File Deletion**: Remove files from your account through a smart contract transaction.
+- **IPFS for Decentralized Storage**: Files are stored securely on IPFS via the Thirdweb SDK.

 ## 🛠️ Tech Stack

+### Frontend
+- **React**: UI components and frontend interactions
+- **Vite**: Fast development build and bundler
-- **Frontend**: React, Tailwind CSS
+- **Tailwind CSS**: CSS framework for rapid styling
-- **Smart Contract**: Solidity, Hardhat
-- **Blockchain Interaction**: Ethers.js, MetaMask
-- **IPFS Storage**: Thirdweb
-- **Ethereum Test Network**: Sepolia via Infura
+- **Ethers.js**: Ethereum library for interacting with the blockchain
+- **MetaMask**: Wallet for connecting to the Ethereum network

+### Backend
+- **Solidity**: Smart contract development
+- **Ethereum**: Blockchain network for contract deployment
+- **Hardhat**: Ethereum development environment and testing framework
+- **Thirdweb SDK**: For IPFS integration and file storage

+### Smart Contract

+- **Upload File**: Stores file metadata (name, type, IPFS hash) on the blockchain.
+- **Get Files**: Retrieves file information stored for a specific user.
+- **Delete File**: Removes file metadata from the blockchain and user account.

 ## 📝 Prerequisites